digitalautonomy/wahay/README.md

 Wahay is currently under active development.
 There have been no security audits of the code, and you should currently not use this for anything sensitive.

+## Language

+The language to be used is the same configured under LANG environment variable.
+Example: export LANG="en_US.utf8"

 ## Compatibility